WHAT IS READING RECOVERY

 Each Reading Recovery lesson includes reading familiar books, reading yesterday’s new book and taking a running record, working with letters and/or words using magnetic letters, writing a story, assembling a cut-up story, and reading a new book.BENEFITS

-Students who complete the Reading Recovery program are independent learners continue to learn with supportive classroom instruction, usually without the need for future remediation.
+Students who complete the Reading Recovery program are independent learners who continue to learn with supportive classroom instruction, usually without the need for future remediation.

 - Reading Recovery reduces the number of students retained in first grade, and those needing special education and long term-remedial help.